transparency-dev/trillian-tessera/cmd/conformance/mysql/README.md

 ### Manually

-Head over to the [codelab](../#codelab) to manually add entries to the log, and read them.
+Head over to the [codelab](../#codelab) to manually add entries to the log, and inspect the log.

 ### Using the hammer